Our research is editorially independent but we may earn a commission for purchases made through our links.

 The state of Pennsylvania is often best known for its big cities of Philadelphia and Pittsburgh, but there’s a whole lot of nature and green space throughout the rest of the region as well.
 Beyond the popular city attractions, Pennsylvania has lush forests, impressive rock formations, rolling farmlands, and plenty of wide-open spaces too.
 So, if you’re looking for a healthy dose of nature and fresh air on the East Coast, check out these parks and natural areas in Pennsylvania!

 There are many state parks in Pennsylvania, but one of our all-time favorites is Presque Isle State Park.
 This Erie, Pennsylvania park has multiple beaches that will make you feel like you’re on a tropical island.
 There’s also a historic lighthouse to see here and quite a few hiking trails to get active in the outdoors.
 You can also come here for all the water sports you love, such as swimming, kayaking, and boating.
-The park is only about four miles west of the city of Erie.
+The park is only about four miles west of the city of Erie and is a top destination in Pennsylvania.

 The black cherry trees in this region gave this state park its name, and it’s become known as a top place to watch the stars on a clear night.
 This is because the park is located in a dark and remote area of the Pennsylvania Wilds.
 Come see the Overnight Astronomy Observation Field here and join one of the guided walks or campfire programs.
 Free education and interpretation programs are offered throughout the summer months.